-- Measurements and interpretation of results must be performed by a skilled individual or trained professional. - Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 6.
-Total serum triiodothyronine concentration is dependent upon a multiplicity of factors: thyroid gland function and its regulation, thyroxine binding globulin (TBG) concentration, and the binding of triiodothyronine to TBG (3, 4).
-Thus, total triiodothyronine concentration alone is not sufficient to assess clinical status. - 7.
-A decrease in total triiodothyronine values is found with protein-wasting diseases, certain liver diseases and administration of testosterone, diphenylhydantoin or salicylates.
-A table of interfering drugs and conditions, which affect total triiodothyronine values, has been compiled by the Journal of the American Association of Clinical Chemists3.
+- 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional.
+2. Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, - particularly if the results conflict with other determinants.
+3. The reagents for AccuBind® ELISA procedure have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
+Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of immunoassays (Boscato LM, Stuart MC.
+'Heterophilic antibodies: a problem for all immunoassays' - Clin.
+Chem.
+1988:3427-33).
+For diagnostic purposes, the results from this assay should be in combination with clinical examination, patient history and all other clinical findings.
+4. For valid test results, adequate controls and other parameters - must be within the listed ranges and assay requirements.
+5. If test kits are altered, such as by mixing parts of different kits, - which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 6.
+If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 7.
+Total serum T3 concentration is dependent upon a multiplicity of factors: thyroid gland function and its regulation, thyroxine binding globulin (TBG) concentration, and the binding of thyroxine to TBG.^{3,4} Thus, total triiodothyronine concentration alone is not sufficient to assess clinical status. - 8.
+Total serum T3 values may be elevated under conditions such as pregnancy or administration of oral contraceptives.
+A T3U uptake test may be performed to estimate the relative TBG concentration in order to determine if the elevated tT3 is caused by TBG variation - 9.
+A decrease in tT3 values is found with protein-wasting diseases, certain liver diseases and administration of testosterone, diphenylhydantoin or salicylates.
+A table of interfering drugs and conditions, which affect tT3 values, has been compiled by the Journal of the American Association of Clinical Chemists.